sonyerg/sonyerg/README.md

 ### Hi there 👋, my name is Erickson.
-I am a Flutter developer 🦋
+I am a junior Frontend developer.

-- 🌱 I’m currently learning flutter and javascript
+- 🌱 I’m currently learning flutter and javascript.
+In the future, I also want to learn Backend development.
 - 🔭 I’m currently working on an app called Nexus
+- 📫 How to reach me: linkedin.com/in/ericksonguinto/

 <!--
 **sonyerg/sonyerg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.